Macmeachane History, Family Crest & Coats of Arms

-Welsh MacMeachane surname is thought to derived from name of the village of Machen, located near Caerphilly, in the county of Monmouthshire.
+The Welsh Macmeachane surname is thought to derived from name of the village of Machen, located near Caerphilly, in the county of Monmouthshire.

-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early MacMeachane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Macmeachane research.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Macmeachane History in all our PDF Extended History products and printed products wherever possible.

-Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
+Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
-The name MacMeachane has seen various spelling variations: Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.
+The name Macmeachane has seen various spelling variations: Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.

-Another 38 words (3 lines of text) are included under the topic Early MacMeachane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Macmeachane Notables in all our PDF Extended History products and printed products wherever possible.